oh-lang/oh/wishlist.md

 ## namespaces

+TODO: rename "namespacing" to "variable renaming".
+This should be helpful in destructuring as well.
+E.g., `@Outer X: int` becomes `Outer` in all future references.

 Namespaces are used to avoid conflicts between two variable names that should be called the same, i.e., for function convenience.  oh-lang doesn't support shadowing, so something like this would break: